MilburnJ/parallel-convolution-filters-c/README.md

   - Emboss
   - Identity
 - Serial implementation: `image.c`
-- OpenMP parallel implementation: `imageomp.c`
+- Parallel implementation using OpenMP: `imageomp.c`
 - Supports `.jpg` input and outputs `.png` results
 - Uses `stb_image.h` and `stb_image_write.h` for image I/O
-- Includes sample images and output visualizations
+- Includes sample input images and output visualizations

+## Assignment Objective

+The original goal was to parallelize a serial image convolution pipeline using OpenMP.
+The serial version (`image.c`) serves as the baseline, and `imageomp.c` contains the parallelized version designed to reduce execution time on multi-core systems.

 ## Build & Run